 - 1/4 cup chopped green onion

-- PREHEAT OVEN to 400F.
-Spray a small 7-8 inch round or square ovenproof dish with oil.
+- PREHEAT OVEN to 400F/204C.
+Spray a small 7-8 inch/18-20cm ovenproof baking dish with olive oil or cooking spray

 - Servings: Makes 6-8 appetizer servings, 2-3 mains, 4-5 sides.